Skip to main content

 Humans should see the gap state in logs or UI.
 Coding agents should be instructed not to interpolate missing records unless the user explicitly asks for a transformation.
 The default behavior is to preserve truth, mark the output, and point to the data-quality route that justified the decision.

-Reliability is part of the product, not a support appendix.
-A team evaluating historical market data should ask how coverage, freshness, incidents, replay gaps, and request IDs are represented before the data touches research notebooks, dashboards, alerts, or models.
+When evaluating a historical data source, verify how coverage, freshness, incidents, replay gaps, and request IDs are represented before the data touches research notebooks, dashboards, alerts, or models.
+Those answers define whether the data is usable, not just available.

-Every durable dataset should have a quality status.
-Store whether the job was clean, stale, partial, interrupted, or skipped.
-Store the data-quality response and any request IDs that produced that status.
-That makes later charts, models, and reports explainable.
-If the status cannot be explained later, the job did not preserve enough operational context.
+Every durable dataset should carry a quality status: clean, stale, partial, interrupted, or skipped.
+Store the data-quality response and any request IDs that produced that status alongside the output.
+That makes later charts, models, and reports auditable without re-running the job.